 Today, manufacturers of the largest central coolant filtration systems require flows so large that pump efficiencies and energy cost (think motor HP requirements) become significant variables when selecting pumps.
 The Process Systems vertical turbine pump engineered specifically for harsh coolant service environments has proven itself since the 1970s as a durable, trouble-free, and highly efficient pump for these large systems.
 Concurrently, the adoption of variable frequency drive motors is now commonplace on these large systems to further optimize both coolant delivery pressure and energy costs

-In the early 1990s the major automotive manufacturers adopted a rigorous program to identity causes for production equipment failures, mitigate them, and improve up-time.
+In the early 1990s the major automotive manufacturers adopted a rigorous program to identify causes for production equipment failures, mitigate them, and improve up-time.
 The logic is obvious: When the line is down it costs us lost production and increased repair and maintenance time and money.
 During this time our sister company, Process Systems, Inc., responded by partnering with one early adopter of the Process Systems vertical turbine pump on its central filtration systems to study the total cost of ownership.

 The effort required traveling to engine and transmission plants in Michigan, Ohio, and Canada to document pump in-service on live central systems, review their repair histories, and develop a report.
 We formally calculated average repair costs, causes, and mean times between repairs.
 We calculated energy cost.
 The outcome of this study proved valuable sustaining Process Systems’ position as the preferred vertical pump on large filters.
 Today, Great Lakes Pump predominantly serves the coolant pump needs of all in-area major central coolant filter makers such as Barnes, Henry Filters, Filtra Systems, and Hoffman Filters to name a few.